jlmucb/cloudproxy/Doc/ReadMeFirst.txt

 currently we are a very small group and will often not be able to respond quickly to questions.

-The instructions are written for executable program structue rooted in /home/jlm/jlmcrypt.
+The instructions are written for executable program structure rooted in /home/jlm/jlmcrypt.
 To change this define the environment variable CPProgramDirectory to point to the right place.